Identity is My Right to be Me resources & World Children's Day upcoming celebration event!

 The four amazing libraries that hosted us were:

-Emma showed us amazing creative ways to bind books together and we used these as a basis for discussing identity and its important for tamariki (and adults too!).
+Emma showed us amazing creative ways to bind books together and we used these as a basis for discussing identity and its importance for tamariki (and adults too!).

 We had such an amazing time meeting around 90 tamariki and their whānau across the four directions of Auckland and learning more about what identity means for them.
 Together the things discussed were woven together by Emma into an incredible new poem that we are excited to share.